Gouda5562/Indee-Internship-Assesment/Indee Assignment internship/Indee-Assignment-Frontend-main/README.md

-# Project Name: Indee Internship Assignment
+# Project Name: Indee Internship Assignment front end

 ## Description:
 This repository contains the frontend code for the Indee Internship Assignment.
 The main file, `index.html`, comprises the complete logic for the login page.
 Additionally, the `assets` folder houses the background image used in the login page.